Aspect-404/Aspect401_-Kitbot/README.md

 ### The bot didn't drop a kit, or it dropped multiple kits, is this a bug?
 > - The bot must walk to chests and withdraw the kits, then ensures it has the kit in inventory before sending the tp request, however if someone else requested a kit at the same time, it would deliver both kits to the person who accepted the teleport first, and the next will be delivered without kits if the player doesn't request a new one.
 But of course you can always request for another kit if it doesn't deliver.
 Dropping multiple kits occurs when the bot withdraws kits and the person doesn't accept the tp request.

+### How is the bot's ping so low?
+> - I found a funny exploit in keepalive packet keys, the bot sends the packets 10ms early, often making the bot show as 3-8ms.
+The reason I don't have it even faster is due to variations of ping the bot could and does have, if the bot sends the packet too early it will cause a connection timeout.

 ### It says the bot is currently out of kits, what should I do?
 > - Only the kit requested has been drained, and it will notify me in discord to fill it soon, you may of course request other kits until it is filled.